-4.1.
-Study and research phase
+4.1 STUDY AND RESEARCH PHASE

-- (1) During the study and research phase of four semesters, the PhD student attends classes in various subjects, performs research, publishes articles and takes the comprehensive examination. - a) The PhD student shall acquire a minimum of 18 credits each semester.
-In each academic year, at least 60 credits must and not more than 70 credits may be earned. - b) During the four semesters, altogether 120 credits shall be collected before registering for the comprehensive examination. - c) The comprehensive examination consists of two main parts: in the first part, the PhD student's theoretical and methodological skills are tested ("theoretical part"), while in the second part, the PhD student demonstrates his/her academic progress
+- (1) During the study and research phase of four semesters, the PhD student attends classes in various subjects, performs research, publishes articles and takes the comprehensive examination. - a) The PhD student shall acquire a minimum of 18 credits in the autumn semester.
+In each academic year, at least 50 credits must and not more than 70 credits may be earned - b) During the four semesters, altogether 120 credits shall be earned before being able to register for the comprehensive examination. - c) At the end of the 4th semester, the criterion requirement for being admitted to the comprehensive examination is the publication of a journal article (co-authored or not) in English or Hungarian of A/D category in the MTA list or Q1/Q4 in the Scimago ranking or a declaration of acceptance.
+Compliance with the criterion requirement is checked by the Studies Programme Director. - d) The comprehensive examination consists of two main parts: in the first part, the PhD student's theoretical and methodological skills are tested ("theoretical part"), while in the second part, the PhD student demonstrates his/her academic progress ("dissertation part").

-("dissertation part").
 The theoretical part of the comprehensive examination consists of a written and an oral module.
-In the dissertation part, the PhD student gives a presentation to demonstrate his/her knowledge of the relevant academic literature, reports on his/her research results, shares his/her research schedule for the second phase of the doctoral programme and outlines the schedule for preparing the dissertation and publishing the results.

-- (2) The PhD student shall collect study, research and publication, as well as teaching credits each semester, and shall participate each year in at least one thesis proposal discussion (preferably related to his/her specialisation) or in one public dissertation defence (participation is certified by the SecretariaL Assistant of the DSBM on the basis of the attendance sheet attached to the minutes).
-Teaching credits are certified by the Studies Programme Director on the basis of the lecturer's signature.
-Research credits are awarded by the supervisor and certified by the Studies Programme Director.
-Publication credits are awarded and certified by the Studies Programme Director.
+Whereas the written module involves a pre-submitted essay demonstrating the doctoral student's research methodological proficiency in his/her own research topic, the oral module implies a contribution to professional-scientific discourse with a specific focus on research methodology.
+In the dissertation part, the PhD student gives a presentation to demonstrate his/her knowledge of the relevant academic literature, reports on his/her research results, shares his/her research schedule for the second phase of the doctoral programme and outlines the schedule for preparing the dissertation and publishing the results. - (2) The PhD student shall collect study, research and teaching credits each semester, and shall participate each academic year in at least one thesis proposal discussion (preferably related to his/her specialisation) or in one public dissertation defence (participation is certified by the Coordinator of the DSBM on the basis of the attendance sheet attached to the minutes).
+Teaching credits are certified by the Studies Programme Director on the basis of the lecturer's signature when they are not associated with a course registered in Neptun.
+The research credits are certified by the Studies Programme Director on the basis of the proposal of the subject leader and the opinion of the Head of Specialisation (if there is a conflict of interest, the Quality Assurance Programme Director or the Head of the Doctoral School is entitled to give an opinion and certify such credits).
+Publication credit points required for obtaining the degree are awarded and certified by the Studies Programme Director.
 The credit values are included in Annex 2. - a) The PhD student acquires credits by completing subjects, attending courses, through studying individually and taking (graded) examinations.
-PhD students may select subjects primarily from the subjects included in the sample curriculum of the doctoral school as published in Neptun and for which credits may be earned. - b) The PhD student is free to take any subject announced in any doctoral school of CUB, but the maximum number of credits may not be exceeded.
+PhD students may select subjects primarily from the subjects included in the sample curriculum of the doctoral school as published in Neptun and for which credits may be earned.

+b) The PhD student is free to take any subject as free elective announced in any doctoral school of CUB, but the maximum number of credits may not be exceeded.

-Research and publication credits
+Research credits: